Raytheon Intelligence & Space expands innovation and manufacturing footprint in North Texas

 MCKINNEY, Texas, Sept.
 23, 2021 /PRNewswire/ -- Raytheon Intelligence & Space, a Raytheon Technologies (NYSE: RTX) business, opened a new intelligent manufacturing facility outside Dallas today and announced plans to build a new facility as part of the company's real estate modernization and consolidation efforts.

 RI&S opened a new 178,000-square-foot Advanced Integration and Manufacturing Center at its McKinney, Texas location.
-The center is a result of a $100 million investment from the McKinney Economic Development Corporation that included a commitment to generate 500 skilled jobs, which is already complete.
+The center is a result of a $100 million investment and collaboration with the McKinney Economic Development Corporation that included a commitment to generate 500 skilled jobs, which is already complete.

 "Our new Advanced Integration and Manufacturing Center and plans for greater expansion reflect a deliberate strategy to transform ourselves by investing in new digital capabilities," said Roy Azevedo, president, RI&S. "We are laser focused on improving our agility as we develop and deliver the world's finest technologies to our valued customers."